mozolin/matter-thread/apps/mike_on_off/README.md

 # Mike's On/Off example

+**Example: Multiple ESP-Matter forks with on/off, latching and mutual exclusion (only one can be on at a time) using ESP-IDF 5.4 and Supermini ESP32-H2 board.**

 This example demonstrates how to control 8 relays on 8 GPIOs of an ESP32-H2 device via Matter over Thread, using Espressif's SDK for Matter.
-For this purpose, I use the Home Assistant add-on "Matter Server" and the "Matter" service.
+For this purpose, we use the Home Assistant add-on "Matter Server" and the "Matter" service.

 Adapted for SuperMini ESP32-H2:
 ![](esp32h2.jpg)

 ## Project Configuration
-To update the existing *CONFIG_GPIO_PLUG* values, set their value in **sdkconfig.defaults.esp32h2**.

 The following table defines the available GPIO pin numbers for the ESP32-H2 device.
 ~~~
 ------------------